Employment Taxes

 Continue Reading IRS Issues Additional Guidance on Employee Retention Credit

 The bipartisan infrastructure bill introduced in the Senate earlier this week includes a provision that would end early the employee retention credit, which was codified in Section 3134 of the Internal Revenue Code by the American Recovery Plan Act earlier this year.
-The Section 3134 credit, which took effect on July 1 but mirrors the
+The Section 3134 credit, which took effect on

 The Supreme Court, today, denied New Hampshire’s motion for leave to file a bill of complaint challenging Massachusetts’ COVID-related tax regulations.
 The decision comes little more than a month after the Acting Solicitor General of the United States filed an amicus brief urging the court to deny the motion.
 In addition to New Hampshire, the decision will leave New Jersey and other states (nearly fourteen states had filed amicus briefs urging the Court to take the case) disappointed.
 The case was seen as an indirect threat to New York’s convenience of the employer rule, which operates similarly to the temporary regulations adopted by Massachusetts.
 See earlier coverage here and here.